SCCMdatathon2023/team_09/README.md

 pip install -r requirements.txt
 ```

+Some other packages may be required.

 ## Usage

-To use our project or replicate the results, run our notebook team9.ipynb, or you can simply run the following Python commands:
+To use our project or replicate the results, run our different python script or you can simply run the Python commands individually.
+For example, for the timeseries clustering project:

 ```python
 config = {